geek-dom/piweb/_pages/kitties.md

 <!-- /wp:html -->

 <!-- wp:paragraph -->
 <p>Lily is our only female and part of the litter the momma cat had.
 She has a cute face, but won't just lay down in bed when we got to sleep...always moving!
+She got booted from the house for over a year because she went through dozens of cords (no phone chargers alone, but xbox cords) and using our bar as a scratching post.
 And she doesn't like the other cats much...not even her brother, Lucky.</p>
 <!-- /wp:paragraph -->

 <!-- wp:html -->